 A sightseeing icon that’s as beautiful to look at as it is to look out from

 The popularity of the London Eye has drawn other attractions to the same stretch of the South Bank, between Westminster Bridge and the Golden Jubilee walk bridges.
-County Hall is a pleasure palace, housing the London Eye’s ticket office and cinema, a hotel, and the SEA LIFE London Aquarium, The London Dungeon and Shrek’s Adventure London.
+County Hall is a pleasure palace that houses a hotel, the Sea Life London Aquarium, the London Dungeon and Shrek’s Adventure London.
 Nearby Jubilee Gardens offers a chance for young families to run off steam after the queues and crowds, and the London Eye Pier directly below the wheel is a great place to jump onto one of the regular riverboat services that stop off at several points between Westminster and Greenwich.

 |Venue name:||London Eye||Contact:|

 |Opening hours:||2016 opening times.
 Apr daily 10am-9pm; May 1-26 and June 6-30 Sun-Thu 10am-9pm, Fri and Sat 10am-9.30pm; May 27-Jun 5 daily 10am-9.30pm; Jul and Aug daily 10am-9.30pm; Sep to Dec 10am-8.30pm (except Dec 24 10am-5.30pm, Dec 25 closed, Dec 31 10am-3pm).|

 |Price:||Available (online) from £23.45, £21 ages 3-15, free under-threes (free ticket must be booked).|

 |Do you own this business?|

 - 1 star:2